School Psychology (MA degree)

 When you become a school psychologist, you have the opportunity to improve the lives and well-being of thousands of students.
 Your Master’s in School Psychology provides eligibility to apply for New York certification and gives you the experience you need to help today's youth.

 School Psychology Job Titles

 - School Psychologist

 Learn more about the MA in School Psychology at Iona!

-Iona College’s MA in School Psychology guides our students through the process of becoming an effective school psychologist in the state of New York.
+Iona University’s MA in School Psychology guides our students through the process of becoming an effective school psychologist in the state of New York.
 The courses in the School Psychology program offer training in testing, assessment and counseling so our graduates are fully prepared to improve the lives of children and adolescents in educational settings.